coq/coq/doc/sphinx/language/gallina-specification-language.rst

      because the conclusion of the type of constructors should be :g:`listw A` in both cases.

-   + A parametrized inductive definition can be defined using annotations instead of parameters but it will sometimes give a different (bigger) sort for the inductive definition and will produce a less convenient rule for case elimination.
+   + A parameterized inductive definition can be defined using annotations instead of parameters but it will sometimes give a different (bigger) sort for the inductive definition and will produce a less convenient rule for case elimination.